What is a Letter of Credit?

 5. Irrevocable Credit

-Irrevocable Credit is a type of LC in which the terms and conditions cannot be amended or cancelled by the issuing bank.
+Irrevocable Credit is a type of LC in which the terms and conditions cannot be amended or canceled by the issuing bank.
 The bank has to obey the directions or commitments mentioned in the letter of credit.

 6. Transferable Credit